What are the 5 to Watch Signature Awards?

-Nominees must be available to attend the 5 to Watch Awards Ceremony in person.
-The ceremony normally takes place in the month of June at George Brown College's Waterfront Campus in downtown Toronto however modifications may need to take place due to COVID monitoring and/or unforeseen in-person attendance challenges.
-Award winners based outside the Greater Toronto Area (GTA) will have their travel and hotel accommodation covered by the event.
+Nominees must be available to attend the 5 to Watch Awards Ceremony in person at George Brown College's Waterfront Campus in downtown Toronto.
+However, modifications may need to take place due to COVID monitoring and/or unforeseen in-person attendance challenges.
+Award winners based outside Ontario will have their travel and hotel accommodation covered by the event.

-The entire pool of candidates will be reviewed by the Nomination Review Committee after the nomination period closes.
-This committee is comprised of accomplished sports business professionals from a variety of backgrounds.
-Each committee member will identify their top ten candidates from the pool.
+The entire pool of candidates will be reviewed by the Nomination Review Team after the nomination period closes.
+This team is comprised of accomplished sports business professionals from a variety of backgrounds.
+Each team member will identify their top ten candidates from the pool.

-A second round of voting may be required by the Nomination Review Committee to determine the top dozen candidates.
+A second round of voting may be required by the Nomination Review Team to determine the top dozen candidates.
 The call for a second round will be made at the discretion of the Organizing Committee.
 In the event of a tie, or a clear divide in the scoring, the final candidate list may be more or less than the anticipated dozen.

-Once the final Nomination Review Committee votes have been tabulated, the top candidates will move on to the final round of voting.
-Finalists will be contacted directly by the Organizing Team.
+Once the final Nomination Review Team votes have been tabulated, the top candidates will move on to the final round of voting.
+Finalists will be contacted directly by the Organizing Committee.
 They will be asked to submit a resume and/or bio for review by the Selection Committee.
 This committee is comprised of senior sports business executives from across the country.